And Overcoming Masterpiece Anxiety

 For the final piece, I moved into new territory and arranged my own setup of objects in front of my easel.

 I thought a still life would be the easiest choice for a timed study.

-It felt doable and I was too nervous to tackle a portrait.
+It felt doable, and I was too nervous about tackling a portrait.
 I also knew there were a few rules I should stick to.

 A harmonious colour palette, good placement of objects and strong directional light.

 After moving a vase, a bottle of wine and a bunch of grapes around for a little longer than anticipated, I reckoned I should just get on with it.